BedrockStreaming/tech.bedrockstreaming.com/_posts/2017-01-31-get-brownfield-react-native-app-built-on-demand.md

 * (+) Each team could have its own Git workflow, branching model, review process,
 * (+) Each platform has its own CI, code conventions,
-* (-) Building the native app including the React Native bundle is complicated,
+* (-) Building the native apps including the React Native bundle is complicated,
 * (-) Three pull requests (one on each repository) are needed if the functionality includes a native bridge and React Native development.

 Neither approach was perfect.
 So we decided to choose the safest one, and create multiple repositories.
 Also, this choice doesn’t forbid any change of direction toward the mono repository in the future...
 The reverse seems much more complicated.